-Dylan Schneider is widely recognized as a major voice among today’s generation of composers.
+Dylan Schneider is widely recognized as a leading voice among today’s generation of composers.
 His work, praised for its innovative structure and dramatic flair, has drawn an international audience and has been performed by Grammy-Award-winning ensembles such as Eighth Blackbird, the Pacifica String Quartet, and the Saint Paul Chamber Orchestra.
-His latest opera, STRIP-TEASE, a surreal critique of the modus operandi of totalitarianism, received its recent premiere at Chicago’s Logan Center for the Arts.
-Schneider’s music pioneers a new frontier in performance, traversing the diversity of human experience with a sense of lyricism and play.
+His latest opera, STRIP-TEASE, a surreal critique of the modus operandi of totalitarianism, received its premiere at Chicago’s Logan Center for the Arts.
+Schneider's music pioneers a new frontier in performance, traversing the diversity of human experience with a sense of lyricism and play.

 A dynamic instructor and mentor, Schneider is dedicated to the artistic development and future success of his students.

-This piece employs a cyclic form.
 At the outset, a constellation of motives, sonorities, and gestures emerges in stark juxtaposition.
 Each of these minute musical seeds is developed and juxtaposed again, in a more evolved iteration of the cycle.
 Wash, rinse, and repeat.
 Before long, it starts to take quite a bit of time to “make it” through any one of these individual strains: they each sprout into entire sections of music, often interrupting one another as bits of one strain intrude on another.

 I make a significant distinction in this piece between linear music (forward moving) and more static moments (let's call them hammocks for the brain) that afford the listener opportunities to reflect on where we've come—and how we got there.